AdarshSantoria/Voice-Assistant-Package/README.md

 ### Usage
 - Generate Token: Upon launching the app, it will automatically fetch a token required for connecting to LiveKit.
-- Start a Voice Call: Tap the "Start Voice Call" button to initiate a call.
+- 2. **Start a Voice Call**: Tap the "Start Voice Call" button to initiate a call.
+The token is generated from the server hosted at [https://voice-assistant-package.onrender.com/getToken](https://voice-assistant-package.onrender.com/getToken).
 - Voice Commands: During the call, any audio captured through the microphone will be sent to the backend for processing.

 ### Components